confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

 -- Now you can create the table on the properly keyed stream.
--- queries against the table can use ROWKEY and userid interchangeably CREATE TABLE users_table_2 (ROWKEY INT KEY, userid KEY, username VARCHAR, email VARCHAR) WITH (KAFKA_TOPIC='users_with_proper_key_and_user_id',
+-- queries against the table can use ROWKEY and userid interchangeably CREATE TABLE users_table_2 (ROWKEY INT PRIMARY KEY, userid KEY, username VARCHAR, email VARCHAR) WITH (KAFKA_TOPIC='users_with_proper_key_and_user_id',
         VALUE_FORMAT='JSON',
         KEY='userid');